- 1 Miniature orchids from different countries and climates

 Other terrarium pests

-As previously mentioned in an earlier installment of this Miniature Orchid Trial and BiOrbAir review, which was written back in October 2016, when I purchased a miniature orchid, which I didn’t examine or quarantine prior to introducing the plant into this terrarium.
+As previously mentioned in an earlier instalment of this Miniature Orchid Trial and BiOrbAir review, which was written back in October 2016, when I purchased a miniature orchid, which I didn’t examine or quarantine prior to introducing the plant into this terrarium.
 The miniature orchid, a Schoenorchis fragrans, was infested with a number of pests.
 Although I have now disposed of this miniature orchid (and I have now happily purchased a replacement plant from another nursery, which is growing inside my other terrarium), I didn’t do so as quickly as I would have hoped to, and so it’s likely that I inadvertently introduced pests into this terrarium at this time.

 In February 2017, I decided to purchase some biological controls – this is a term used when you purchase a natural predator of a pest, the introduced predator then hopefully either controls or eradicates the pest.